The Care Team works most effectively when the university community members share

 information about students in distress through Care Reports, telephone conversations, or in person with the Care Team Coordinator.
 Once a student has been identified as needing support, the Care Team can best respond with an inclusive and individualized response often working with the individual(s) most closely connected with the student in need.
 Connecting with students in distress can take on many forms (e.g., email, telephone calls, check-ins from a resident assistant, communication with instructors, etc.).
 The appropriateness of each contact method is addressed by the Care Team and is determined on a case-by-case basis.

 When only one individual has submitted a Care Report about a student in need, opportunities for gathering additional information are not lost.
 Student names and Care Report information are brought to a small, confidential group of campus officials, known as the Care Team, once each week during the academic year and other times as needed.
 This team determines if other offices have information about the identified student that may help to understand the student’s needs and level of concern.

 Including the student in the conversation

-Information about when to submit a CARE Report, how to speak with a distressed student, CARE-related resources, and other frequently asked questions can be found elsewhere on this website.
-If you have a question or concern that is not addressed, please do not hesitate to contact Deanna Johnson, CARE Team Coordinator at 989-774-2273 (CARE Line).
+Information about when to submit a Care Report, how to speak with a distressed student, Care-related resources, and other frequently asked questions can be found elsewhere on this website.
+If you have a question or concern that is not addressed, please do not hesitate to contact the Care Team Coordinator at 989-774-2273 (Care Line).